AlexChaplinBraz/shell-scripts/README.md

 Select a browser to open a URL with.
 Can be exported to $BROWSER and be used with dmarks for more control over what browser and profile to open.
 This script holds my personal browsers and profiles, so you'll have to modify it for it to be useful for you.
+Can also just be used to launch browsers.

 ### ddiropen